 Approved by the International Cycling Union (UCI), British Cycling (BC), the International Olympic Committee, and the British Olympic Association, the alternative site has been chosen following the decision in January 2008 to move the competition away from The Weald Country Park in Essex after the UCI deemed it not challenging enough.

-The Hadleigh Farm venue covers a 550 acre site situated close to the
+The Hadleigh Farm venue covers a 550 acre site situated close to the village of Hadleigh, nr Benfleet in Essex on land owned by the Salvation Army.

 According to Games organisers there are two “major hill areas”, separated by a valley which will create the technical climbs for the course.